Drama as Congo withdraws from CAF competition over squad issues

 CAF Hit by Fresh Controversy As Congo Withdraws From Competition Due to Squad Issues

-- The federation cites lack of domestic league, missing documents, and ministry disputes as its reason
+- The federation cites a lack of a domestic league, missing documents, and ministry disputes as its reasons

 In a statement issued on February 16, the Congolese Football Federation (FECOFOOT) confirmed the non-participation of the Red Devils U-17 in the competition scheduled to begin in Kinshasa.